ysong02/draft-song-lake-ra/draft-song-lake-ra.md

 The goal in this example is to verify that the firmware running on the device is the latest version, and is neither tampered or compromised.
 A device acts as the Attester, currently in an untrusted state.
-The Attester needs to generate the Evidence to attest itself.
+The Attester needs to generate the evidence to attest itself.
 A gateway that can communicate with the Attester and can control its access to the network acts as the Relying Party.
-The gateway will finally decide whether the device can join the network or not depending on the Attestation Result.
+The gateway will finally decide whether the device can join the network or not depending on the attestation result.
-The Attestation Result is produced by the Verifier, which is a web server that can be seen as the manufacturer of the device.
+The attestation result is produced by the Verifier, which is a web server that can be seen as the manufacturer of the device.
-Therefore it can appraise the Evidence that is sent by the Attester.
+Therefore it can appraise the evidence that is sent by the Attester.
 The remote attestation session starts with the Attester sending EAD_1 in EDHOC message 1, as specified in {{attestation-proposal}}.
 In EAD_1 field, the Attester indicates that the format of EAT is in CWT and the profile of EAT is Platform Security Architecture (PSA) attestation token {{I-D.tschofenig-rats-psa-token}}.
 PSA attestation token contains the claims relating to the security state of the platform, which are provided by PSA's Initial Attestation API.

-Therefore, the EAD_1 in EDHOC message_1 is:
+Therefore, an example of the EAD_1 in EDHOC message_1 could be:

 ~~~~~~~~~~~~~~~~
 {